ninocarrillo/flashtnc/README.md

 4. Connect your NinoTNC to your system, determine its serial port identifier
 5. Run the flashtnc program to update firmware on your TNC
 ## Firmware Versions
-* The change log for firmware versions is contained in release-notes.txt
+* The change log for firmware versions is contained in release-notes.txt.
-* I recommend using the most recent firmware (highest version number, currently 2.75)
+* I recommend using the most recent firmware (highest version number, currently 2.75).
-* Recent firmware allows deletion of RN2 by enabling internal pulldowns on some input pins
+* Firmweare 2.70 and later allows deletion of RN2 by enabling internal pulldowns on some input pins.
+If your TNC doesn't have RN2, don't downgrade your firmware below 2.7x!
+The TNC will freeze if you do, and you'll need an ICSP reflash or replacement dsPIC with compatible firmware.
 # Instructions for 64-Bit Windows
 ## Installing Python3 and pyserial (64-Bit Windows)
 1. Get the Python3 installer for your system here: https://www.python.org/downloads/